 7 Low-Key Hikes In Maryland With Amazing Payoffs

 Want to experience some of Maryland’s best natural sights but don’t want to spend an entire day hiking?
 Well then, you’re in luck.
-The following 7 hikes are shorter in distance and lead to amazing end views.
+The following seven scenic hikes in Maryland are shorter in distance and lead to amazing end views.
 Check out these low-key spots that offer a big payoff for little effort.

 What are your favorite scenic hikes in Maryland?
 Let us know below!
 If you’re looking for more memorable hikes, check out these 12 hiking spots in Maryland that are completely out of this world.

 Which hikes in Maryland are short and sweet?

 Slip on your hiking boots, and set off on one of the easy hikes in Maryland that promise plenty of scenic beauty.
 If you’re a fan of sandy beaches and shimmering water, follow the 3.25-mile hiking trail at Terrapin Beach Park.
 You’ll travel along dirt paths, boardwalks, and paved areas.
 Bring your swimming suit and towel, too, if you’re visiting during the summer, for a quick dip in the cool water.
 Other short and sweet hikes in Maryland include the Canyon Overlook Trail in Flintstone, the 1.2-mile Fall Branch Trail to Kilgore Falls in Pylesville, and the 1.8-mile trail that leads to Calvert Cliffs.

 What are the best family-friendly hikes in Maryland?